Ravenholdt-TC/SimcScripts/README.md

 If you run Archiver, it will automatically pack all script output files in generated, logs, and reports into a time-stamped .tar.gz file in `archives` and delete the raw files.

+## Tools

+The tools subfolder is there to host non-simulating scripts like one-shot input generators.
+Even though they are in the tools folder, they should be run from the main folder.